daniele-proverbio/EWS_epidemic/README.md

 # EWS_epidemic
-Code and data for the analysis of Proverbio, Daniele, et al. "Performance of early warning signals for disease emergence: a case study on COVID-19 data." medRxiv (2021).
+Code and data for the analysis of Proverbio, Daniele, et al. "Performance of early warning signals for disease re-emergence: A case study on COVID-19 data”.
+In: PLOS Computational Biology 18.3, e1009958.
+DOI: 10.1371/journal.pcbi.
+1009958 (2022).

 ## Navigate files
 In EWS_epidemic: